emmt/ScientificCameras.jl/README.md

 ### Closing the camera

-When the camera is no longer needed, you may close it to disconnect it from the hardware and release related ressources.
+When the camera is no longer needed, you may close it to disconnect it from the hardware and release related resources.
 This is as simple as:

 ```julia
 close(cam)